1st Phorm Elite Athlete Ty Russell

 But before we just call it at that ... we have to take some other factors into consideration...

-When Should I Take Pre-Workout?
+When To Take Pre-Workout?

 Like I mentioned earlier, you'll find that most pre-workouts should be taken 30-60 minutes before your workout.
 The reason for this may or may not be obvious to you: caffeine.